Generalizations and properties of the principal eigenvalue of elliptic operators in unbounded domains: Existence and uniqueness of the principal eigenfunctions

 \begin{definition} Let $\O$ be unbounded.
 A positive function $u\in W^{2,N}_{loc}(\O)$ satisfying \Fi{L=0} Lu=0\quad\text{a.e.~in }\O, \Ff is said to be a solution of \eq{L=0} of {\em minimal growth at infinity} if for any $\rho>0$ and any positive function $v\in W^{2,N}_{loc}(\O\backslash B_\rho)$ satisfying $Lv\leq0$ a.e.~in $\O\backslash B_\rho$, there exist $R\geq\rho$ and $k>0$ such that $ku\leq v$ in $\O\backslash B_R$. \end{definition}

 \begin{remark} Our Definition \ref{def:mgi} of minimal growth at infinity differs from the original one of Agmon \cite{A1}.
 There, $B_\rho$ and $B_R$ are replaced by two compact sets $K\subset K'\subset\O$.
 Thus, Agmon's definition regards minimal growth both at infinity and at the boundary, whereas ours only deals with behavior at infinity.
 Indeed, Agmon calls it ``minimal growth at infinity in $\O$''.
 Using the refined \MP\ in bounded domains, one readily sees that solutions of minimal growth at infinity vanishing on $\partial\O$ fulfill Agmon's definition.
 Hence, owing to Theorem 5.5 in \cite{A1}, they are unique up to a scalar multiple.
-This fact is expressed in the next statement, whose simple proof is included here for the sake of completeness. \end{remark}
+This fact is expressed in the next statement, whose simple proof is included here for the sake of completeness.
+Another difference with Agmon's approach is that he also considers positive solutions in proper subsets $\O\backslash E$, without imposing condition on $\partial E$.
+Such solutions can always be constructed, no matter what the sign of $\l(-L,\O)$ is, satisfying in addition the minimal growth condition.
+When $E$ reduces to a single point, this type of solutions is used to investigate the removability of singularities. \end{remark}

 \begin{proposition}[\cite{A1}] Let $\O$ be unbounded and $u\in W^{2,N}_{loc}(\O)\cap C^0(\ol\O)$ be a solution of \eq{L=0} of minimal growth at infinity vanishing on $\partial\O$.
 Then, for any positive function $v\in W^{2,N}_{loc}(\O)$ satisfying $Lv\leq0$ a.e.~in $\O$, there exists $\kappa>0$ such that $v\equiv \kappa u$ in $\O$.
 In particular, $\l(-L,\O)=0$. \end{proposition}